veyeimaging/nvidia_jetson_veye_bsp/mv_tools_jetson/examples/v4l2grab_mvcam/README.md

 After setting the ROI, it will prompt the actual ROI in effect and the width and height needed to open the image.

-For raw10 and raw12 formats, you need to use [pixel_layer_convert](https://github.com/veyeimaging/pixel_layer_convert) to convert the images first.
+For  raw10 and raw12 formats on Jetson TX2, Xavier and Orin platform, you need to use [pixel_layer_convert](https://github.com/veyeimaging/pixel_layer_convert) to convert the images first.

 Recommend using [vooya](https://www.offminor.de/) to open images.